-Chris Espinoza, a first-generation college student, has dedicated his career to expanding educational opportunity for students of all backgrounds.
-He has worked at colleges and universities across Boston, including Bridgewater State University, Boston College, the Massachusetts Institute of Technology, and the Benjamin Franklin Institute of Technology.
-Today, he utilizes his expertise in student leadership, college housing, academic advising, multicultural education, and high school-to-college bridge programs to guide EdNavigator’s families and students along their own path to a college degree.
-Chris completed a B.S. in psychology and English at Bridgewater State University and an M.A. in higher education administration at Boston College.
+Chris Espinoza has dedicated his career to expanding educational opportunity for students of all backgrounds, particularly in higher education.
+He has worked at colleges and universities across the Greater Boston area, including MIT, Bridgewater State University, Boston College, and the Benjamin Franklin Institute of Technology.
+Chris now serves as a Navigator for EdNavigator, a nonprofit organization that partners with MIT and other leading employers to connect busy families with expert education advisors who provide ongoing, personalized education support.
+Chris holds a B.S. in psychology and English from Bridgewater State University and an M.A. in higher education administration from Boston College.

 Paul Fulton, Ed.D.; Founding Member, Institute for Meditation and Psychotherapy

 Paul Fulton is a clinical psychologist, psychotherapist, and founding member and former president of the Institute for Meditation and Psychotherapy.
 He is currently a Lecturer in the Harvard University Department of Psychiatry, and directs the Certificate Program in Mindfulness and Psychotherapy offered to mental health and other healthcare professionals.
 Paul is co-editor and co-author of Mindfulness and Psychotherapy (Guilford Press), and has authored many articles and book chapters on mindfulness and Western psychology.
 He has lectured nationally and internationally.
 Paul is in private practice in Newton, MA, and holds an Ed.D. from Harvard University.